St John’s and the Avalon Peninsula (Newfoundland)

 or add this destination to your online quote

-At the far south-eastern corner of Newfoundland St John’s is perched on one tip of the Avalon Peninsula.
-The city is often referred to as a mini San Francisco due to its hilly streets and brightly coloured rows of houses, all set around historic and prominent Signal Hill.
-It is a lively, cosmopolitan city that manages to retain a small town charm and the locals here are always happy to stop for a chat.
-For many years the city was the world’s busiest centre for cod fishing and many fishing merchants made their millions here.
-However, following a moratorium on cod fishing in 1992 the industry collapsed and many locals left the province to find an income elsewhere.
-These days the waterfront of St John’s is a National Historic Site and whilst still bustling with small fishing boats, tourist boats and the occasional cruise ship, the economy is largely driven by the offshore oil industry.
+At the far south-eastern tip of Newfoundland, St. John’s sits at one end of the Avalon Peninsula.
+The city is often compared to a mini San Francisco, thanks to its hilly streets and brightly coloured rows of houses, all set around the historic and prominent Signal Hill.
+It’s a lively, cosmopolitan city that still manages to retain a small-town charm, and the locals are always happy to stop for a chat.

 What to do